 Membership in a Spanish football club is comparable to the highest royal regalia and awards.
 The Deportivo La Coruña logo represents the best, the most deserving.
-The emblem conveys the motto of the team – only forward to victories.
+The emblem conveys the team motto: only forward to victories.

 Deportivo La Coruna: Brand overview